Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 #### Get device ID

-You can retrieve the device ID that Amplitude uses by `getDeviceId()`.
+You can retrieve the device ID that Amplitude uses with `Amplitude.getInstance().getDeviceId()` or `Amplitude.getInstance('YOUR-INSTANCE-NAME').getDeviceId()` if you defined a custom instance name.
+This method can return `null` if a `deviceId` hasn't been generated yet.

 ```js
 amplitude.getInstance().getDeviceId();